 The DITA Open Toolkit (DITA-OT) is an open-source implementation of the OASIS specification for the Darwin Information Typing Architecture (DITA).
-The toolkit uses Ant, XSLT, and Java to transform DITA content (maps and topics) into different deliverable formats.
+The toolkit uses ANT, XSLT, and Java to implement transforming DITA content (maps and topics) into different deliverable formats.